© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Churchyard cross in St Mary's churchyard is a scheduled monument protected by Historic England under reference 1015389.
 View the official record →

-Churchyard cross in St Mary's churchyard is a medieval stone cross dating to the medieval period, standing within the churchyard of St Mary's Church.
+St Mary's churchyard cross in Gloucestershire is a medieval stone cross that survives as an important example of parish ecclesiastical monuments from the medieval period.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1015389.

 Churchyard cross in St Mary's churchyard is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1015389.